jamargoochIT/osticket-prereqs/README.md

-For the final time, back to the osTicket-Installation-Files folder.
+For the final time, let's go back to the osTicket-Installation-Files folder.
 We need to log into the backend database we created earlier (My SQL) and create another database specific to osTicket then provide the credentials for it.

 To do that we need to install HeidiSQL.

 HeidiSQL is an application that allows us to make a connection to and configure our database.